 Indigenous Australians have used native plants to treat common ailments and illnesses for thousands of years.
 Their traditional knowledge inspires these Bush Balm® products, which are made from wild harvested medicinal plants expertly collected on Aboriginal Lands in Central Australia.
-Irmangka irmangka, Yawirriyawirri and Arrethe have been used for generations to treat aches, muscle pain, joint inflammation, skin conditions and to ease cold & flu symptoms.
+Irmangka irmangka, Yawirriyawirri and Arrethe have been used for generations to treat aches, muscle pain, joint inflammation, skin conditions and to ease cold and flu symptoms.

 The Bush Balm® rubs, moisturisers, soaps and lip balms were first produced by and for the growing number of Indigenous dialysis patients and their families around Central Australia.
 Forced to leave their country indefinitely for treatment, many longed for traditional bush remedies to remind them of home.
 And so the Bush Balms® were born.

-The Bush Balm® social enterprise is run by Purple House, an innovative Indigenous-owned and operated health service based in Alice Springs in the Northern Territory that runs 14 remote dialysis clinics and a mobile unit called the Purple Truck.
+The Bush Balm® social enterprise is run by Purple House, an innovative Indigenous-owned and operated health service based in Alice Springs in the Northern Territory that runs 18 remote dialysis clinics and a mobile unit called the Purple Truck.
 The products provide employment opportunities for patients and their families.
-Our organisation supports fair trade practices and respects Indigenous intellectual and cultural knowledge.
+Our organisation supports ethical, fair trade practices and respects Indigenous intellectual and cultural knowledge.

 The Bush Balm® products are readily available to dialysis patients and are also for sale to the public from the Purple House in Alice Springs, as well as online and through local and national stockists.

 We ship worldwide except for New Zealand.
-Shipping is free for purchases over $100 within Australia.